• Products

 Invest in a quality paper shredder or get the okay to use one at the office.
 Shredding is key when getting rid of old documents.
 If it’s going away, it needs to be shredded to prevent anyone from acquiring any personal information about you.
 Recycle what’s left.

-For the important stuff that remains, develop an easy to follow filing system that you’ll actually use.
+For the important stuff that remains, develop an easy-to-follow filing system that you’ll actually use.
 Invest in colored folders with tabs and a label maker if you don’t already own them.
 Categorize, label, and keep them in a drawer or filing cabinet.

 4. Switch to Digital

 Going digital with your statements and paychecks can help solve a lot of problems.
-Almost every bank, credit card company, investment company, and employer now offers a paper-free option.
+Almost every bank, credit-card company, investment company, and employer now offers a paper-free option.
 Take them up on this and switch to paperless delivery.

 Although opting in to e-delivery helps prevent additional physical clutter, you may still have a big mess on your hands in time.
 This one will just be on your computer.
 So, make sure you employ the same thinking there as with your desk.
 Keep it clean and organized.
 Regularly go through your emails and purge the ones that are no longer relevant.